MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/build-data-pipeline.md

     * Branch to import resource into: Select **Use existing** and **master**

 ### Link Azure Data Factory to your Key Vault
-1. In the Azure Portal UI, open the Key Vault.
+1. In the Azure portal UI, open the Key Vault.
 1. Select **Access policies**.
 1. Select **Add Access Policy**.
 1. For **Configure from template**, select **Key & Secret Management**.